MattRighetti/webex-dl/README.md

        -v                     Output verbose logs
        -h, --help             Print info about the program
 ```

+## How to get the correct links to use
+1. Open the link to the webex meeting recording that has been given to you
+2. Log in to webex if required
+3. Use the link to which you are redirected when the webex meeting player is visible

+**Notice that the shared link is different from the one you need to use**

 ## How to use
 The best way you can use this tool